Boy, 13, charged with manslaughter in teen's fatal shooting, Little Rock police say

-A 13-year-old boy is facing a manslaughter charge after a 14-year-old boy was fatally shot inside a Little Rock home Friday afternoon, police said.
+A 13-year-old boy is facing a manslaughter charge after a 14-year-old boy was fatally shot inside a Little Rock home Friday afternoon, police said Monday.

-Officers responded to 3412 Pine Cone Drive just after 4:40 p.m. on Friday for a shooting that had just occurred, according to an incident report from Little Rock police.
+Officers responded to 3412 Pine Cone Drive in the Upper Baseline neighborhood of the city just after 4:40 p.m. on Friday for a shooting that had just occurred, according to an incident report from Little Rock police.

+[RELATED: Click here for interactive map + full coverage of crime in Little Rock » arkansasonline.com/lrcrime/]

 Officers made contact with the 14-year-old who was shot, and medics attempted life-saving measures, police said.
 The victim died at the scene as a result of his injuries, according to the report.